From silo thinking to swarm intelligence – creating digitizationBlog / April 27, 2017 / with Stefan Melbinger

 One for all and all for one – wouldn’t this mentality be desirable in everyday working life?
 But the reality is different in most companies.
 Often departments go their own way, interfaces to other areas are missing.
 At the latest with the emergence of digitalisation, now also large corporations want to get out of the silos and work like start-ups.
 The only question is: how can they achieve that?

-We against the others: if you ask around among employees and executives, then the predominant principle in many companies is*: departments work on their own goals, support.
-“Not my area,” they like to call it when someone doesn’t want to be responsible.
-On the other hand, projects are often primarily used for one’s own positioning in the company and only on second thought executed for the good of the company.
-The consequence: quick decisions are impossible because the search for the responsible decision maker takes far too long.
-Information is not shared, prejudices against colleagues from other areas grow.
-Such politically driven approaches ultimately lead to a situation in which there are only losers: the employees, the company – and the customers.
+Us against everyone else: if you ask around among employees and executives, the predominant principle in many companies is*: departments work on their own goals, and supporting others is a secondary concern.
+“Not my responsibility,” is the phrase of choice when someone doesn’t want to be responsible.
+On the other hand, projects are often primarily used for one’s own positioning in the company and only on second thought, executed for the good of the company.
+The consequence: quick decisions are impossible because the search for the responsible decision-maker takes far too long.
+Information is not shared, and prejudices against colleagues from other areas grow.
+Such politically driven approaches ultimately lead to a situation where there are only losers: the employees, the company – and the customers.

 Management wants to advance collaboration

 For management, such conditions have long been a horror.
-With digitalisation, it is also becoming increasingly important for large corporations to create new products, innovations and problem solutions.
+With digitalization, it is also becoming increasingly important for large corporations to create new products, innovations, and problem solutions.
 A silo mentality is opposed to this.
-Rather, it is exchange, change and cooperation that bring a company forward in the positive sense.
+Rather, it is exchanges, change, and cooperation that bring a company forward in a positive sense.
 Unbureaucratic initiatives and agile processes are in demand for companies that want to survive in global markets and create urgently needed innovations.

-Internal interfaces not only help to develop new ideas and projects, but also support knowledge management.
-With the so-called swarm intelligence, bad ideas are to be filtered out, the good ones develop almost on their own.
+Internal interfaces not only help to develop new ideas and projects but also support knowledge management.
+With the so-called swarm intelligence, bad ideas are to be filtered out, the good ones develop almost independently.
 This phenomenon can arise when colleagues from different areas come together and cooperate on productive solutions.
 In order to achieve this, however, one needs the personal responsibility of the many instead of hierarchical thinking.

 For this reason, in the case of filling a silo in the wrong way, it is absolutely necessary to avoid tapping thoughtlessly from below on the erroneous assumption that the incorrectly filled product will leak out again at the top of the goods that were previously correctly filled into the silo.